-Whether at home or in the office, intelligently designed workspaces are a crucial component of productivity.
-Incorporating these five tips into your office design can take your business (or your homework) to the next level.
+Whether at home or in the office, intelligently designed work spaces are a crucial component of productivity.

-5. Lighting: American workers spend 90% of their waking hours indoors.
+4. Lighting: American workers spend 90% of their waking hours indoors.
 So it is no surprise that good lighting is not only a key component to one’s well-being, but also to performance and motivation.
-A combination of direct and indirect artificial light (ceiling fixtures, table, and floor lamps), as well as natural daylight, will create a layered lighting effect.
-It is important to offer enough illumination to support any type of task and to ensure the lighting is controllable and dimmable.
+A combination of direct and indirect artificial light (ceiling fixtures, table, and floor lamps) as well as natural daylight will create a layered lighting effect.
+It is important to offer enough illumination to support any type of task, and to ensure the lighting is controllable and dimmable.
 Enlist a lighting expert to choose energy-efficient fixtures with the appropriate, pleasing light color to enhance the types of tasks that must be performed within your business.